HK-Sepuri/Zero_To_Devops/README.md

 -> Description: Created a basic go function and importing functions and git branches , merges etc

 -> Skills Learned: Git cmd lines , Go packages

+Project 6: Learing RESTful api using go and Docker

+-> Description: Built a RESTful API with Go, using SQLite for persistence, Docker for containerization, and Gin for handling HTTP requests

+-> Skills Learned: Docker, Gin, RESTful API (basic syntax and use case)